jeffpar/pcjs/software/pcx86/sys/os2/ibm/1.2/index.md

 ### Directory of IBM OS/2 1.2 (Driver 2)

-     Volume in drive A is OS2 DISK7
+     Volume in drive A is OS2 DISK 7
      Directory of A:\

     EPSON    DRV     48640   8-31-89  12:00p